Kaysie Seitz Brown

 Kaysie Seitz Brown is an educator, choreographer, and dancer based in Austin, TX and an Assistant Professor in the Department of Theatre & Dance at Texas State University.
 She holds an MFA in Dance from Case Western University in Cleveland, OH and a Bachelor in Exercise and Sports Science from Texas State University.

 Choreographers whose dances Kaysie has had the honor to perform in include Erick Hawkins, Kelly Holt, Karen Earl, Katri Shaller, Joan Meggitt, Karen Potter, Joan Hays, Michelle Nance, Shay Ishii, Misti Galvan, Caroline Sutton, and Curtis Uhlemann with Erica Gionfriddo.
-Her own choreography has been produced in Texas, Ohio, New Jersey, New York, Costa Rica, Germany, and Scotland.
+Her own choreography has been produced in Texas, Ohio, New Jersey, New York, Costa Rica, Germany, Scotland and Trinidad.

 Kaysie’s current creative research is inspired by her time in New York City where she choreographed, performed, taught, and discovered the rewards of dance integration with other academics.
 While in NYC she studied with Dance Education Laboratory and worked with LEAP (Learning through an Expanded Arts Program), Young Audiences NY, and Notes in Motion.